haltu/muuri/README.md

 ### items &nbsp;

 The initial item elements, which should be children of the container element.
 You can provide an *array* of elements, a [*node list*](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) or a selector (string).
-If you provide a selector the elements are queried using [container.querySelectorAll(selector)](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelectorAll).
+If you provide a selector Muuri uses it to filter the current child elements of the container element and sets them as initial items.
+By default all current child elements of the provided container element are used as initial items.

   * Type: array (of elements), [node list](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) or string.
-  * Default value: `null`.
+  * Default value: `'*'`.

 ### show &nbsp;